TheDarkBrotherh00d/RaspberryPi4-in-Headless-mode/README.md

 **NOTE**
 - You need to change the `ssid=` and the `psk=` to your wireless network name and password.
 For example, my wireless network which I will be connecting too is called `SPEED-K9`.
 So the `ssid=` will be `ssid="SPEED-K9"` followed by the wireless password `psk="MyPa$$w0rd"`.
 - You must set the correct encryption that is on your wireless network.
 My router uses WPA2-PSK so the `key_mgmt=` is `key_mgmt=WPA-PSK`

 ### Step 5: Powering up and connecting to the Pi
 Safely eject the card, insert it into the Pi and power it ON.
 If everything goes well, the Pi should be connected to the wireless network and the Pi is now in Headless Mode.
 You can find this out by viewing your access point wireless devices.
 I'm using Virgin Media Hub3.0 access point, your access point may be different so make sure you follow your access point manual.

-You can also find out via Terminal/Command Prompt.
-Simply type `ssh pi@192.168.x.x`
+Once you have discovered what the IP address is assigned to the Pi.
+Open Terminal/PowerShell and type `ssh pi@192.168.0.7`.

 The default account name and password is `pi/raspberry`.